Why Intelligent Life in the Universe May Never Be Found

 Water makes up 71% of the Earth’s surface and is what makes our planet a life-supporting ecosystem.

-Despite all the issues I mentioned that stand in the way, the chances that similar worlds exist elsewhere must be greater than zero due to the many millions of galaxies that exist.
+So, why haven't we found intelligent life?
+Despite all the issues I mentioned that stand in the way, the chances that similar worlds exist elsewhere must be greater than zero due to the many billions of galaxies that exist.

 Once all this is realized, one can appreciate how small the chance is of finding intelligent life somewhere else in the universe.